 §5.
 THE NEAPOLITAN PIZZA TRADITION

 Anyone who wholeheartedly commits oneself to learn and understand the Neapolitan pizza tradition—which is, as I have already mentioned, an oral tradition—will soon be face-to-face with the issue of: Who is to say what the tradition entails?
 How is it supposed to be carried out?
 Who is to say which Neapolitan pizza is authentic and which is inauthentic?
-Verily, the issue of authenticity or traditionalism of the Neapolitan pizza has been a daunting controversy, within and without Naples.
-Perhaps, pizzaiolo Antonio Pace (one of the founding fathers of the Associazione Verace Pizza Napoletana) said it the best:
+Verily, the issue of authenticity or traditionalism of the Neapolitan pizza has been a daunting controversy in and out of Naples.
+Perhaps, Antonio Pace (one of the founding fathers of the Associazione Verace Pizza Napoletana) said it the best:

 “Neapolitan pizza has no inventors, no fathers, no masters, but is the fruit of the creativity of the Neapolitan people.”

-Yes, the people!
+Yes, the people—not just any people, but the Neapolitan people.
 But, “people” is a tricky concept.
-It definitely does not imply a single individual; also, it may not convey a democratic process of establishing consensus among the people either.
-Perhaps, this is where a crucial role of artists becomes essential: to artistically bring to conscious awareness the spirit of a people, their aspirations, their creative potentials, their existential possibilities.
+It definitely does not imply a single individual; it may not convey a democratic process of establishing consensus among the people either.
+Perhaps, this is where a crucial role of artists (pizzaioli napoletani) becomes essential: to artistically bring to conscious awareness the spirit of a people, their aspirations, their creative potentials, their existential possibilities.

 §6.
 ART & SEDUCTION